Looking for the best rod for striper fishing?

 - Best Fishing Rods By Category

-Watch the video below for tips to catch striped bass, like which lures to use and how to deploy them:
+Watch the video below for tips on striped bass fishing, like which lures to use and how to deploy them: